Android Log Viewer: Get & View Android Logs Easily

 Method 1 : Android Debug Bridge (ADB)

-1.3 Add ADB to System Path (Optional, but recommended—allows running ADB commands from any location in the command prompt without navigating to the installation folder.)
+This step is optional, but recommended— it allows running ADB commands from any location in the command prompt without navigating to the installation folder.

 - If ADB is installed correctly, you should see output like: Android Debug Bridge version X.X.X